kobolabs/epub-spec/README.md

 ### Common QA Failure Issues

 Kobo routinely reviews content and will remove titles from sale when display issues have a significant and negative impact on the reading experience.
 In these cases a report will be sent to the account contacts indicating which reading platforms the issues were detected on and why it was removed from sale.
 Upon request Kobo can perform further testing, provide more feedback and sync to content to a Kobo user account belonging to the distributor or creator of the ePub file in question.
-Two key methods for revising failed content are side-loading and running ePubCheck.
+Two key methods for revising failed content are sideloading and running ePubCheck.

-**Side-loading**
+**Sideloading**

-Sideloading content for testing purposes will allow you to see the issue first hand (with the exception of ePubs with obfuscated fonts which will display correctly when side-loaded but not when loaded into the Kobo store).
+Sideloading content for testing purposes will allow you to see the issue first hand (with the exception of ePubs with obfuscated fonts which will display correctly when sideloaded but not when loaded into the Kobo store).
 This can also be used after fixes are applied, to verify that content is displaying as intended.
 Instructions for sideloading ePubs to each of the different platforms can be found [here](https://github.com/kobolabs/epub-spec#sideloading-for-testing-purposes).

 **Running ePubCheck**